Thursday, 2 April 2015

 Created by Artech Studios and released by Akella in Europe a year after its US release, it was perhaps most popular in Germany where it was known as Gnap.
 The adventure genre began to wane in the late nineties, with only a few notable titles to recommend.
 In mainland Europe it continued to thrive with Germany, Poland and Norway, in particular, keeping the genre alive.
 Most of the games that saw its resurgences such as The Longest Journey and Secret Files: Tunguska originated there (some I'm very interested to play even stayed there like the beautiful looking Die Hohlenwelt Saga).

 Gnap doesn't talk so the are no conversations in the game.
 Those characters that do have a voice aren't performed by trained actors but by members of the development team.
-You wouldn't really guess at this as there are only a few sentences in the entire game and each one is delivered with character and passion.
+You wouldn't really guess at this as there are only a few sentences in the entire game and each one is delivered with character and an over-the-top passion.

 It won't be long during your play-through until you come across a platypus trapped in a bear trap.
 Free him and he will be your lifelong companion, who you can use to solve puzzles in a similar way to Max in the Sam and Max games.
+He is seemingly invincible too, so don't be afraid to lure him into the jaws of a hungry dog or put him on a literal chopping block.

 Get ready to lock tongues!